Timeline of the 2022 Russian invasion of Ukraine: 27 February

 Overnight, a gas pipeline outside Kharkiv was reported blown up by a Russian attack, while an oil depot in the village of Kriachky near Vasylkiv ignited after being hit by missiles.
 Heavy fighting near the Vasylkiv air base prevented firefighters from tackling the blaze.
-Also, a group of Ukrainian Roma (Gypsies) reportedly seized a Russian tank in Liubymivka, close to Kakhovka in Kherson Oblast.
+Also, a group of Ukrainian Roma reportedly seized a Russian tank in Liubymivka, close to Kakhovka in Kherson Oblast.
 The Presidential Office stated that Zhuliany Airport was also bombed.
 Russian-backed separatists in Luhansk province said that an oil terminal in the town of Rovenky was hit by a Ukrainian missile.
 The State Emergency Service of Ukraine in Kharkiv rescued 80 people from a nine-story residential building hit by Russian artillery, extensively damaging it and killing a woman.

 Nova Kakhovka's mayor, Vladimir Kovalenko, confirmed that the city had been seized by Russian troops, and accused them of destroying the settlements of Kozatske and Vesele.
 Russian troops also entered Kharkiv, with fighting in the city streets, including in the city centre.
 At the same time, Russian tanks started pushing into Sumy.
 The Russian Defense Ministry announced that they had completely surrounded Kherson and Berdiansk, and captured Henichesk and Kherson International Airport in Chornobaivka.
 Ukrainian forces struck the Russian-occupied airport at Chornobaivka, inflicting losses on the Russian army.
 By early afternoon, Kharkiv Oblast governor Oleh Synyehubov stated that Ukrainian forces had regained full control of Kharkiv, and Ukrainian authorities said that dozens of Russian troops had surrendered.
 Hennadiy Matsegora, the mayor of Kupiansk, agreed to hand over control of the city to Russian forces.

+Germany, an until then cautious power, declared the situation a watershed and pledged large defensive investments and readiness to support far reaching sanctions.